SamahaCore/osapformuslims/docs/repayment/payOff.md

 2. Write a letter in the format below and mail it to NSLSC’s office in Mississauga.
 Their address can be found on the “Contact Us” section of their website.

-Note: If you are not in the grace period and still want to pay off the provincial portion lump sum, add 3-4 days of daily interest to the amount you are paying off to account for the time it will take for the cheque/draft to reach NSLSC.
-This will ensure that you are paying off the full amount.

 **Letter Format**

 _NSLSC full address_